Hong Kong's COVID-19 hamster cull sparks fear of owners abandoning pets | Health

 Justifying the government's actions, Health Secretary Sophia Chan said on Tuesday she could not rule out any transmission possibilities.
 Soon after, health workers in hazmat suits were seen walking out of pet shops around the city carrying red plastic bags into their vans.

 Dozens of pet shops were asked to close, while imports and sales of small mammals were suspended.
 Buyers of hamsters after Dec.
-22, 2021 were asked to hand them to authorities for culling and not leave them on streets.
+22, 2021, were asked to hand them to authorities for culling and not leave them on the streets.
 It was unclear how many had been handed in.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)